marcelkandula/marcelkandula/README.md

-# 👋 I'm Marcel Kańdula!
+# 👋 Hello there!

-Welcome to my GitHub profile!
-I'm a passionate developer who loves building cool projects and learning new technologies.
+I'm Marcel and I welcome you to my GitHub profile!
+I'm a enthusiastic developer who loves building cool projects and learning new technologies.

 ## 🚀 About Me
 🔹 Computer science student
-🔹 Interested in machine learning, software engineering, and computer vision 🔹 Always exploring new ideas and improving my skills
+🔹 Interested in machine learning, software engineering, and computer vision
+🔹 Always exploring new ideas and improving my skills

 ## 🛠 Tech Stack